-- a) the name of the applicant; - b) where the applicant is an individual, the individual's correspondence address; - c) where the applicant is an organisation, the address of the organisation's principal or registered office; - d) in the case of a care home service, the name and address of the place at which the service is provided; - e) in the case of a domiciliary support service - a. the name of the service; - b. the area in relation to which the service is provided; - c. the addresses of the office or offices from which the service will be provided; - d. the addresses of any other office or offices which are used in connection with the provision of the service; - f) the name of the individual designated by the applicant as the responsible individual for the place at, from or in relation to which the service is to be provided; - g) a statement of the range of needs of the individuals for whom the regulated service is to be provided to include the age range, number and sex of such individuals; - h) how the service is to be provided to meet the needs of individuals and support them to achieve their personal outcomes, as required by regulations under section 27 and taking into account the range of needs set out in the statement of purpose (see paragraph (g)); - i) details of the proposed management and staffing structure of the service; - j) details of the premises, facilities and equipment that will be available to individuals in accordance with the requirements of the regulations made under section 27 and taking into account the range of needs set out in the statement of purpose (see paragraph (g)); - k) in the case of a care home service, a secure accommodation service or a residential family centre service, a description of the area in which the service is located and the community facilities and services available there; - I) details of the arrangements made to support the cultural, linguistic and religious needs of the individuals; - m) details of the arrangements made for consulting individuals about the operation of the regulated service; - n) details of how the provider will meet individuals language and communication needs, including through the medium of Welsh; - o) details of any healthcare (including nursing) or therapy to be provided at the premises at which it is intended to provide the regulated service.
+- a. the name of the service: - b. the area in relation to which the service is provided; - the addresses of the office or offices from which the service will be provided; - d. the addresses of any other office or offices which are used in connection with the provision of the service; - f) the name of the individual designated by the applicant as the responsible individual for the place at, from or in relation to which the service is to be provided; - g) a statement of the range of needs of the individuals for whom the regulated service is to be provided to include the age range, number and sex of such individuals: - h) how the service is to be provided to meet the needs of individuals and support them to achieve their personal outcomes, as required by regulations under section 27 and taking into account the range of needs set out in the statement of purpose (see paragraph (g)); - i) details of the proposed management and staffing structure of the service; - j) details of the premises, facilities and equipment that will be available to individuals in accordance with the requirements of the regulations made under section 27 and taking into account the range of needs set out in the statement of purpose (see paragraph (g)); - k) in the case of a care home service, a secure accommodation service or a residential family centre service, a description of the area in which the service is located and the community facilities and services available there; - I) details of the arrangements made to support the cultural, linguistic and religious needs of the individuals: - m) details of the arrangements made for consulting individuals about the operation of the regulated service;

+- n) details of how the provider will meet individuals language and communication needs, including through the medium of Welsh; - o) details of any healthcare (including nursing) or therapy to be provided at the premises at which it is intended to provide the regulated service.